Illuminate & Intinn Film and Mental Health Programmes 2019

-The Illuminate strand of Cork Film Festival was presented as part of the 64th edition of the Festival, November 7 – 17 2019.
 View the 2019 Illuminate Programme below.
-The Cork International Film Festival’s 2020 Illuminate Film and Mental Health Programme will be released in October 2020.
+The Cork International Film Festival’s 2020 Illuminate Film and Mental Health Programme will be announced in October 2020.

 Intinn Youth Film & Mental Health Outreach Programme